 Simple and sparkly worked great for us.
-I had an Etsy designer make a wooden cake topper saying “Come Fly With Me” in fancy script and gold.
-I planned to take it along on our honeymoon to New Zealand for more photos as a prop, but forgot of course!
+We ordered a cake from Anges de Sucre and had an Etsy designer make a wooden cake topper saying “Come Fly With Me” in fancy script and gold.
+I planned to take it along on our honeymoon to Australia for more photos as a prop, but forgot of course.

 The Wedding Cake

-There’s only a few bakers south of Boston that people trust with their wedding cakes.
+There’s only a few bakers south of Boston and other places that people trust with their wedding cakes.
+One of those bakers might be wedding cakes london.
 I had a somewhat non-traditional idea and Montillio’s did a decent job with the vision.
 In the future, I think I’d be more specific in what I was looking for, as some of the design looked a little rushed.
 The outside was a white buttercream with cut-out silhouettes of famous landmarks we had seen in our travels.
 The cake tasted great too, even frozen on our one-year anniversary!

 Map details and almost looked like a passport.
 It was perfect to keep all our guests names in as they arrived to the cocktail hour.